Brrright/BrightVending/README.md

 # BrightVending
 A simple vending machine created using Java for assignment.

-2 roles in total which are admin and customer.
+2 roles : admin and customer.

 Both role have to login (requirement of assignment paper, i know its weird to let customer login xD)